dronperminov/flake8-fill-one-line/README.md

 # flake8-fill-one-line
-A Flake8 plugin to ensure an expression can be written in one line without exceeding the maximum length (`160` characters by default)
+A Flake8 plugin to ensure an expression can be written in one line without exceeding the maximum length (`160` characters by default) limit.

 ## Reported errors